-On contrary, the Simplified Chinese writing system contains fewer strokes and demonstrated in a simpler structure (compared to the Traditional version).
+On the contrary, the Simplified Chinese writing system contains fewer strokes and is demonstrated in a simpler structure (compared to the Traditional version).
 It was adopted and standardized as the nationally official written text by the Chinese government in the 1950s.

-It’s not only about the language
+It’s not only about the language.

 The Chinese speaking community has created and is still creating pearls of wisdom and other “spiritual treasures”， from the traditional legacies dated thousands of years ago like the lunar calendars, zodiac systems, poems, water-ink paintings, calligraphy works, Feng-Shui, and Kung Fu to the modern-day entertainment products like the TV series, movies, novels, and popular songs.

 The Chinese speaking community has created and is still creating a full array of pearls of wisdom and other “spiritual treasures” – from the traditional legacies dated thousands of years ago like the lunar calendars, zodiac systems, poems, water-ink paintings and calligraphy works, Feng-Shui, Kung Fu, to the modern-day entertainment products like the TV series, movies, novels, popular songs, and dramas.
-To appreciate and enjoy all these contents, reading or watching them in their original language will surely allow you to feel more of its true connotation than merely relying upon translators – some subtle but important nuances would inevitably be lost in the translation.
+To appreciate and enjoy all these contents, reading or watching them in their original language will surely allow you to feel more of its true connotation than merely relying upon translators.
+Some subtle but important nuances would inevitably be lost in the translation.